 requirements.txt specifies a dependency on opencv-contrib-python, so you can use any OpenCV python therein.
 In addition, this project provides:

-- Video read and write.
+- Convenience classes for video read and write.

 - Utilities to detect the number of cameras and prepare text for overlay on video.

 - Functions to make charuco boards, and detect charuco markers.